-DHCP Snooping issues mostly occur due to adding a new device in the environment without erasing previous configurations, MAN in a middle attack, and BYOD (bringing your own device).
-Overall, DHCP Snooping acts like a firewall between trusted and untrusted DHCP servers and devices.
-We'll outline how you can configure trusted and untrusted zones manually as well as a full approach to DHCP Snooping.
+DHCP snooping issues mostly occur due to adding a new device in the environment without erasing previous configurations, man in the middle and bringing your own device (BYOD).
+Overall, DHCP snooping acts like a firewall between trusted and untrusted DHCP servers and devices.
+We'll outline how you can configure trusted and untrusted zones manually as well as a full approach to DHCP snooping.

 As a layer 2 security technology incorporated into the operating system, DHCP prevents unauthorized DHCP servers offering IP addresses to DHCP clients.

 Dynamic Host Configuration Protocol (DHCP) is at the heart of assigning IP addresses.
 The keyword in DHCP is "protocol", or the guiding rules and process for Internet connections for everyone, everywhere.
 DHCP is consistent, accurate and works the same for every computer.
 DHCP performs the below activities to handle DHCP issues in production networks.
 By default, DHCP is disabled.
 The first step is to enable DHCP per VLAN, then the snooping feature performs the following:

 - Checks DHCP messages received from untrusted sources and filter all invalid messages

 - Maintains the DHCP snooping binding database as it contains the untrusted hosts with leased IP address information

 - Use the DHCP snooping binding database to validate subsequent requests from untrusted hosts